-This year several techniques for collection will be investigated.
-The simplest is just to scoop up spilled semen at the end of a breeding, and this was proven effective in 2009.
-Other hobbyists are now trying this in 2010, which should help to establish this method.
+Several techniques for collection are being investigated.
+The simplest is just to scoop up spilled semen at the end of a breeding.
+This produced a large clutch of fertile eggs in 2009 but several attempts in 2010 were unsuccessful.
+More data from ourselves and other hobbyists should help to establish this method and determine how effective it is on a larger scale.